History of archaeology: Imperial China

-During the Song Dynasty period (960–1279) in China, educated gentry became interested in the antiquarian pursuit of art collecting.
+During the Song dynasty (960–1279) in China, educated gentry became interested in the antiquarian pursuit of art collecting.
 Neo-Confucian scholar-officials were generally concerned with archaeological pursuits in order to revive the use of ancient Shang, Zhou, and Han relics in state rituals.
-This attitude was criticized by the polymath official Shen Kuo in his Dream Pool Essays of 1088.
+This attitude was criticized by the polymath official Shen Kuo (1031–1095) in his Dream Pool Essays of 1088.
 He endorsed the idea that materials, technologies, and objects of antiquity should be studied for their functionality and for the discovery of ancient manufacturing techniques.
 Although a distinct minority, there were others who took the discipline as seriously as Shen did.
 For instance, the official, historian, poet, and essayist Ouyang Xiu (1007–1072) compiled an analytical catalogue of ancient rubbings on stone and bronze.
 Zhao Mingcheng (1081–1129) stressed the importance of using ancient inscriptions to correct discrepancies and errors in later historical texts discussing ancient events.
 Native Chinese antiquarian studies waned during the Yuan (1279–1368) and Ming (1368–1644) dynasties, were revived during the Qing dynasty (1644–1912), but never developed into a systematic discipline of archaeology outside of Chinese historiography.
+The Chong xiu Xuanhe bogutu (重修宣和博古圖) archaeological collection catalogue commissioned by Emperor Huizong of Song (r.
+1100–1125) was widely reprinted in the 16th century during the Ming period, but it was criticized by Hong Mai (1123–1202) for containing inaccuracies about Han dynasty artifacts.